 Generally, we spread the butter uniformly on a piece of bread without giving much thought if any particular area has got more or less butter.
 Similarly, under peanut-butter costing, we assign overhead costs uniformly without worrying about how much cost is applied to any particular cost object.

 Under the peanut-butter method or traditional costing, a manager usually assigns overhead/indirect costs based on cost driver volume.
 One example could be the number of machine hours to manufacture a particular item.

 One big drawback of this method is that one may overapply or underapply overhead costs to the cost objects.
 It results in getting the cost of the product that is either higher or lower than the actual cost.
 For instance, if a manager applies less overhead, then the cost could get lower.

 Also, this method of costing does not consider how much resources do different costs objects consume.
-It again could result in inaccurate cost data, which in turn could push management to take unfavourable marketing and operations decisions.
+Again, it could result in inaccurate cost data, which could push management to make unfavorable marketing and operations decisions.

 Another drawback of this method is that it fails to allocate non-manufacturing costs that are related to production.